aagricola/18-NM/09-week_Non-Linear/README.md

   [mouchette](http://www.mouchette.org/index.html)

-   ## In Class Assignment: Non-linear story
-   Using the skills we have learned in class so far, create a Non-linear story.
-Don't spend too much time on this.
-It is really just to put conditional logic into practice, so use one or two buttons.

 ##Assignment
 Non-linear story
 Using the skills we have learned in class so far, create a Non-linear story about an experience you have had.